Ulcer Care & Treatment | Center for Foot Care

 Regular Check-ups and Monitoring

 Regular check-ups with a healthcare professional are crucial for monitoring foot health and detecting any potential issues early on.
-Routine foot examinations, blood sugar monitoring, and nerve function tests may be recommended.
+Routine foot examinations, glycemic control monitoring, and neurological assessments may be recommended.

 Importance of Proper Footwear